 - Use a small rubber squeegee to clean off the dirty water from the glass.

-You don’t need to worry about any other detergents because the vinegar is a great disinfectant and will not only kill any bacteria, remove the dirt from any surface but it will neutralize any unpleasant smells as well.
-The same solution can be used for wiping off and removing dirty spots from the sitting areas.
+You don’t need to worry about any other detergents because the vinegar is a great disinfectant and will not only kill any bacteria, remove the dirt from any surface, but it will neutralise any unpleasant smells as well.
+You can use the same solution for wiping off and removing dirty spots from the sitting areas.

 How to clean wooden frames and remove mould?